Wearable Devices in Health: Are We Ready?

 The ubiquity of smartphones in our society, sensor miniaturization, and its easy integration have increased the number of available products in the market, some of them reaching quality levels suitable for medical use.

-WHDs can be used for health purposes during daily life to monitor activity or predict chronic problems, as well as in clinical environments to detect anomalies or as a diagnose support.
+WHDs can be used for health purposes during daily life to monitor activity or predict chronic problems, as well as in clinical environments to detected anomalies or as a diagnosis support.

 WHDs can be portable:

 - Wrist-worn wearable's (ie smart watches)

 - Google contact lens

 - Birth control implants

 Because most of the current technologies are still not sufficient to cross the barrier into the health sector, most of these wearable technologies are being used for research only, and are not expected to enter the market for up to 5 years.